 Soldiers all around the world are still issued knives today and it will be the rare one indeed who does not carry a trusty knife of some kind with him at all times.

-From the always handy convenience of a folding pocket knife to the sturdy reliability of a hefty fixed blade field knife and the deadly single-purpose intention of proper fighting knife knives have always had a place a pride among a soldier’s kit, and they likely always will.
+From the always handy convenience of a folding pocket knife to the sturdy reliability of a hefty fixed blade field knife and the deadly single-purpose intention of proper fighting knives have always had a place of pride among a soldier’s kit, and they likely always will.